elgrian/Tinkl-Website/README.md

+Will come back to this later at some point.
+After Intensives, will begin working on a webpage for Tinkl

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/elgrian/Tinkl-Website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.